Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- This grant impacted the lives of West Harlem residents, many of whom live in the NYCHA Manhattanville housing development, by helping to provide them over 30 sessions of fitness, dance, aerobics, and wellness classes through the Cornerstone Community Center.
+- The CCS grant was used to impact the lives of West Harlem residents, many of whom live in the NYCHA Manhattanville housing development, by helping to provide them over 30 sessions of fitness, dance, aerobics, and wellness classes through the Cornerstone Community Center.

 - Amount